<< Back to Care Sheets

 much as the gecko will consume in a given feeding.
 Depending on the

-size of the gecko this can be anywhere from 4-8 crickets.
-Left over
+size of the gecko this can be anywhere from 4 to 8 crickets.
+Left

-prey running in the cage can cause stress and the gecko might get
+over prey running in the cage can cause stress and the gecko might

 adults being fed every other day.
 If you’re feeding mealworms,